-The following table sets forth information for our executive officers, including their ages as of March 31, 2023:
+The following table sets forth information for our executive officers, including their ages as of March 31, 2024:

-Name Age Position Doug Doerfler 67 President, Chief Executive Officer and Director Douglas Swirsky 53 Chief Financial Officer Ron Holtz 65 Executive Vice President, Administration Thomas M. Ross 62 Executive Vice President, Global Sales Maher Masoud 48 Executive Vice President, General Counsel and Secretary Cenk Sumen 50 Chief Scientific Officer
+Name Age Position Maher Masoud 49 President, Chief Executive Officer and Director Douglas Swirsky 54 Chief Financial Officer Thomas M. Ross 63 Executive Vice President, Global Sales David Sandoval 46 Senior Vice President, General Counsel and Corporate Secretary

-The biography of Mr. Doerfler is set forth in "Proposal 1: Election of Directors" above.
+The biography of Mr. Masoud is set forth in "Proposal 1: Election of Directors" above.

-Douglas Swirsky has served as our chief financial officer since March 2023.
+Douglas Swirsky has served as our Chief Financial Officer since March 2023.
 Prior to joining MaxCyte, Mr. Swirsky served as Chief Financial Officer and Treasurer of Aavantibio, Inc., a gene therapy company, from February 2021 until its acquisition by Solid Biosciences, Inc. in December 2022, initially joining AavantiBio as its Interim President and a director in May 2020.
-Mr. Swirsky served as President, Chief Executive Officer and a director of the publicly held company Rexahn Pharmaceuticals, Inc. beginning in November 2018, where he led that company's merger with Ocuphire Pharma, Inc. in November 2020.
+Mr. Swirsky served as President, Chief Executive Officer and a director of the publicly held company Rexahn Pharmaceuticals, Inc., a biotechnology company, beginning in November 2018, where he led that company's merger with Ocuphire Pharma, Inc. in November 2020.
 Prior to joining Rexahn as its President and Chief Financial Officer in January 2018, Mr. Swirsky served as President, Chief Executive Officer and a director of GenVec, Inc., a publicly traded biotechnology company, a position he held from 2013 through the sale of the company in 2017 to Intrexon Corporation (now known as Precigen, Inc.).
 He joined GenVec in 2006 as its Chief Financial Officer.
 Prior to GenVec, Mr. Swirsky was a Managing Director and the Head of Life Sciences Investment Banking at Stifel Nicolaus from 2005 to 2006 and held investment banking positions at Legg Mason from 2002 until Stifel Financial's acquisition of the Legg Mason Capital Markets business in 2005.
 He also previously held investment banking positions at UBS, PaineWebber and Morgan Stanley.
-Mr. Swirsky currently serves as the Chairman of the Board of the publicly traded company Cellectar Biosciences, Inc. Within the last five years, Mr. Swirsky served on the board of directors of NeuroBo Pharmaceuticals, Inc. and also served on the board of directors of thenpublicly traded life sciences companies Pernix Therapeutics Holdings, Inc. and Fibrocell Science, Inc. Mr. Swirsky is a certified public accountant and a CFA® charterholder.
+Mr. Swirsky currently serves as the Chairman of the Board of the publicly traded company Cellectar Biosciences, Inc. Within the last five years, Mr. Swirsky served on the board of directors of NeuroBo Pharmaceuticals, Inc. and also served on the board of directors of then-publicly traded life sciences companies Pernix Therapeutics Holdings, Inc. and Fibrocell Science, Inc. Mr. Swirsky is a certified public accountant and a CFA® charterholder.
 He received his B.S. in Business Administration from Boston University and his M.B.A. from the Kellogg School of Management at Northwestern University.